 Let’s go a little bit deeper, though, into what do we inherit and what can we control, besides the mitochondria?
 Are there things that maybe we’re not there yet or maybe we already have the autoimmune, but at this point, what can we control because sometimes it feels like our body is out of control?

-NASHA: That’s a really good question because in fact, the very night that we launched our book, we were sitting in the bookstore, in our local bookstore, and a woman who doesn’t even live in my town was visiting our town and saw the book title.
+DR. NASHA: That’s a really good question because in fact, the very night that we launched our book, we were sitting in the bookstore, in our local bookstore, and a woman who doesn’t even live in my town was visiting our town and saw the book title.
 She just sort of scoffed.
 I mean she was actually pretty angry and said, “I did everything right, and yet I still got cancer.”
 Right?
 Now, I’m here to tell you as someone who has evaluated the labs, the medical histories, the toxicant exposures, the epigenetics, meaning what we’ve inherited from our family of origin, I’m here to tell you that someone who ends up with a diagnosis of cancer or an autoimmune condition was not healthy once that diagnosis came to be.

 They may not have known it very blatantly, but once we start to explore that, they suddenly start to realize, “Gosh, you’re right.
 I did start to notice aches or pains in this part of my body,” or “I did start to notice that my hormones were off,” or “I did start to notice that my food cravings didn’t match what I actually needed,” or just a lot of different things.
 Or they might have said, “Gosh, I worked on a golf course,” or cooked in Teflon forever and ever and ever.
 Now we’re starting to understand a lot of the cause and effect.
-When folks really explore, which is what we hope that the book offers, are some ways to explore … so we have these questionnaires for each of these terrain possible obstacles, if you will, that could go wrong and cause some damage.
+When folks really explore, which is what we hope that the book offers, are some ways to explore … so we have these questionnaires for each of these terrain possible obstacles if you will, that could go wrong and cause some damage.

 When we really explore, we start to realize there’s a lot around us, maybe unbeknownst to us, that’s causing some discourse.
 Then the nice thing about it is we don’t tell you the bad news without also telling you the good news, that there’s also something you can do about it, right?
 One of the things we try to drive home is even if you choose, say, one section or one chapter to focus on and you make some significant changes … for instance, say maybe you focus on getting a water filtration system in your home.
 Maybe that’s where you start.
 It’s going to have a positive impact.
 It’s going to have a spiraling positive impact, and it’s going to touch all these other parameters.

 Each and every change you make, each and every moment you have an awareness of what some of those exposures might have been that caused you some disharmony, you’re going to make a positive shift.
-Like you said, it doesn’t happen overnight.
+As you said, it doesn’t happen overnight.
 Some clients are like, “I want to hit it all today, and I’m going to change everything right now.”
 Right?

 SHARON: Of course.
 That’s exactly …

-NASHA: Then we’re going to have a few that are like, “Even two things is stressful and overwhelming.”
+DR. NASHA: Then we’re going to have a few that are like, “Even two things is stressful and overwhelming.”
 The beauty is it doesn’t matter.
 Whatever is right for you is the perfect starting point.
 Just start somewhere, and you can start to sort of etch away at changing your terrain, changing what is wrapped, what is involved.
 Some of us get associated with our diagnoses, okay, whatever that is.
 It starts to remind you when you start to look into the whole terrain that you are much more than a diagnosis.
 We’re trying to help people remember that.